 This page will list some of the events we have done since the website was set up in 2015 (see our newsletters for earlier events).

-Historic Places Wellington AGM, Thurs 10 August, 5:30pm: Twenty-nine members came to the AGM.
+Historic Places Wellington AGM, Thurs 10 August, 2017 5:30pm: Twenty-nine members came to the AGM.
 Unfortunately technology difficulties meant we did not hear from our scheduled speaker, historian Ben Schrader, author of The Big Smoke, an urban history of New Zealand 1840-1920, speaking on Thorndon (the talk was rescheduled to November).

 The Wellington Opera House at 109-117 Manners Street (Category 1, List No. 1432) has a colourful history.
 Designed by an Australian architect, William Pitt, the building’s construction was overseen by his brother-in-law, Albert Liddy.
 The building featured natural ventilation as well as an innovative sliding roof and sliding ceiling system above the main seating area.
 Within 15 years of construction this system was no longer in use and the sliding roof was rumoured to have only ever opened once, although the mechanics remain.
 Structural renovations, including seismic strengthening in 1977-1982, have blocked most of the original natural ventilation inlets but no new system has been added.